tolees/angebot/content/B09QFSG4ZB-de.md

 ℹ️:

-- Das Set ist Teil einer modularen Reihe von LEGO Harry Potter Schloss Erweiterungen, die unterschiedlich zusammengebaut werden können
+- This LEGO Hogwarts Castle set features the restricted section of Hogwarts library and Dumbledores office, with lots of authentic accessories
-- Zum Zubehör dieses LEGO Harry Potter Spielzeugs gehören das Denkarium und der aus der Asche auferstandene Baby-Phönix Fawkes
+- This LEGO Harry Potter set is one of a series of modular sets that combine to create a complete Hogwarts Castle toy
-- Dieser Spielzeug für Kinder ab 8 Jahre ist ein tolles Harry Potter Geschenk für kleine Magier und Hexen
+- This Harry Potter building toy makes a great birthday gift idea for boys and girls aged 8 plus and all fans of the Wizarding World adventures
-- Enthält 6 LEGO Harry Potter Minifiguren: Harry Potter, Hermine Granger, Albus Dumbledore, Severus Snape, Argus Filch und Madam Pince
+- This Harry Potter buildable toy for kids also includes a cat figure, a witchs hat for Madam Pince and the baby fawkes rising from the ashes
-- Dieses LEGO Harry Potter Set enthält den verbotenen Bereich der Bibliothek von Hogwarts und Dumbledores Büro mit authentischem Zubehör
+- The set includes 6 LEGO Harry Potter minifigures: Harry Potter, Hermione Granger, Albus Dumbledore, Severus Snape, Argus Filch and Madam Pince
-- Jeder Raum ist mit magischen Gegenständen aus den Filmen gefüllt, wie zum Beispiel dem Sprechenden Hut oder dem Schwert von Gryffindor
+- The magic multi-level Harry Potter castle toy for kids also contains 3 random wizard card tiles (of 16 in total) for kids to collect
-- Das LEGO Harry Potter Schloss für Kinder enthält außerdem 3 zufällige Überraschungskartenelementen (von insgesamt 16), die die Kinder sammeln können
+- Each room is filled with magical items from the movies: invisibility cloak, Pensieve memory keeper, Sorting hat and the Sword of Gryffindor

 [🛒 kauf es hier!!]({{< param buyurl >}})